gabrielecanepa/dotfiles/.github/README.md

 ### [npm](https://npmjs.com)

-Install all versions in `.npm/global`.
+Install the versions listed in `.npm/global`.
 For each version, use the [`dependencies` plugin](/.zsh/plugins/dependencies/dependencies.plugin.zsh) to install the supported global packages:

 ```sh
 for version in $(command ls ~/.npm/global); do